nmshd/documentation/_docs_operate/configuration.md

 ### enforceCertificatePinning `available since version 6.5.0` {#enforceCertificatePinning}

-The `enforceCertificatePinning` flag configures if the Connector should enforce certificate pinning.
+The `enforceCertificatePinning` flag configures whether the Connector should enforce certificate pinning.
 Defaults to `false`.

-If enabled the Connector will only accept TLS certificates that match the SHA256 fingerprints specified in the `pinnedTLSCertificateSHA256Fingerprints` object.
-Hostname not configured at all can not be accessed by the connector anymore.
+If enabled, the Connector will only accept TLS certificates that match the SHA256 fingerprints specified in the `pinnedTLSCertificateSHA256Fingerprints` object.
+If a Hostname is not configured at all, it cannot be accessed by the Connector anymore.

 ### pinnedTLSCertificateSHA256Fingerprints `available since version 6.5.0` {#pinnedTLSCertificateSHA256Fingerprints}